 1.2.3.
 Main indicators

-Table 3 reports the data of electricity production and installed capacity in the country since 1980, and Table 4 provides some vital energy related ratios.
+Table 3 reports the data of electricity production in the country over the past two decades and Table 4 provides energy related ratios.

 TABLE 4.
 ENERGY RELATED RATIOS